 As the Community continues to grow, the SRPMIC Public Works Department, with support from SRPMIC Council, makes it a priority to continually work to improve your water infrastructure and facilities.
-In 2019, we installed a new 6-inch water main on Palm Lane from Horne to Gilbert Road.
+In 2019, we installed a new 6-inch water main on Palm Lane from Horne to Gilbert Road and in 2021, a 6-inch water main was installed on Qwaaq Uunye, Shuumaash Uunye and Vsopo Uunye.
+In 2022, a new 6-inch water main will be installed on Fraser Dr and Xma Uunye.